quickflamingo/XGBoost_CTREE_predictive_maintenance/README.md

 </div>

-Figure @ref(fig:pdpxgbrot) shows the PDP for the Rotational Speed feature.
+Figure 6 shows the PDP for the Rotational Speed feature.
 An increased predicted probability of machine malfunction can be noticed for lower RPMs.